 Located within the Dolomites-Alps range, the road to the summit is mostly unpaved, with some paved sections at the beginning.
 It’s called Strada Provinciale 465 della Forcella Lavardet e di Valle San Canciano 465 (SP465) and was an old military road.
 It runs north-south from Campolongo, a small village, towards the paved Strada Statale 465 Road.
 The road is closed to vehicles after some streams and detachments, but is passable by bike.
 The road features some very narrow parts and scary wooden bridges.
 In the winter months the road is usually impassable.

-Located in the Seppada zone, the road is famous because its group of 14 steep and spectacular hairpin bends, between San Pietro and the peak.
+Located in the Seppada zone within the Carnic Alps, the road is famous because its group of 14 steep and spectacular hairpin bends, between San Pietro and the peak.
 Some years ago, the road was impassable after heavy rains, but now there’s a new wood bridge to cross the river Frison, a section which was impossible to cross during several months every year.